 A need is an individual medical bill.
 It’s often necessary for CHM members and staff to distinguish between individual medical bills.
 A need is categorized under a particular incident, which falls under a certain illness/diagnosis.

-Personal responsibility is the amount CHM members are responsible to pay for a medical event.
-Gold level members are responsible for $500 per unit, per year (total bills incurred per medical incident must exceed $500; learn more here).
-Silver and Bronze members have personal responsibility amounts of $1,000 and $5,000 per incident, respectively.
-All CHM members are responsible to pay incidental medical expenses, such as maintenance prescriptions, dental expenses, etc. (see our prescriptions and dental and vision pages for more info).
+Personal Responsibility is the amount CHM members are responsible to pay for a medical event and is $1,000 and $5,000 per medical incident for Silver and Bronze members, respectively.
+(Bill discounts, health insurance, Medicare, or other assistance can apply toward your Personal Responsibility amount and reduce out-of-pocket costs.
+This feature is unique to CHM.)
+Gold members: CHM shares 100 percent of bills for any medical incident exceeding $500 as long as all other Guidelines are met.
+(Total bills incurred per incident must exceed $500 in order to be eligible for sharing.)
+All CHM members: Members are responsible to pay incidental medical expenses, such as maintenance prescriptions, dental expenses, etc. (see our prescriptions and dental and vision pages for more info).
 Bill discounts, insurance, Medicare payments or other assistance can apply toward your personal responsibility amount and reduce out-of-pocket costs.
 This feature is unique to CHM.

-A reduction is a discount given by a health care provider.
+A reduction is a discount given by a healthcare provider.
 CHM members are technically self-pay patients and often qualify for discounts on their medical bills.
-Discounts represent nearly 60 percent of all medical bills submitted to CHM; without them, CHM monthly financial gifts would be more than twice as high.
+Discounts represent about 40 percent of all medical bills submitted to CHM; without them, CHM monthly financial gifts could be more than twice as high.
 Please don't be shy about asking for a discount.
-To learn more, click here.
+To learn more, see our Provider Interaction page.

 Sharing occurs when CHM sends funds (members’ monthly financial gifts and extra gifts) to members whose medical bills are eligible according to the CHM Guidelines, or when the ministry reimburses members who paid for eligible medical needs out-of-pocket.
 We take care to make sure our members understand that CHM is not insurance and does not assume the legal obligation to pay your medical bills.
 Your fellow members voluntarily share your medical bills and you use that money to pay your bills.
-For more than 30 years, CHM members have faithfully given money each month to share each other’s medical expenses.
+Since 1981, CHM members have faithfully given money each month to share each other’s medical expenses.

 There are three programs from which members can choose: Gold ($150 per unit, per month), Silver ($85 per unit, per month) and Bronze ($45 per unit, per month).
 The dollar amounts are called monthly financial gifts and are required for medical bill sharing eligibility.
 Medical bills are approved for sharing based on the CHM Guidelines and the member’s sharing level.
 Switching levels affects the amount and type of medical bills eligible for sharing.

-Bills are submitted to CHM via U.S. mail, email, or fax (we encourage you to use U.S. mail since it is the most secure method, but keep personal copies of your bills).
+Bills are submitted to CHM via U.S. mail, fax, or online via the Member Portal (we discourage the use of email since it isn’t a secure means of transmission.
+If submitting by mail, be sure to keep personal copies of your bills.)
 A complete guide to submitting bills is available by clicking here.
 CHM isn’t an insurance company and cannot be billed by health care providers.
 Members must be billed directly, after which members must send the itemized bills to the ministry within six months of the date of service.
 The faster bills are submitted to the CHM office, the faster they can be presented for sharing among CHM members.
 Bills are shared based on when they are received by the CHM office, not on when they are incurred.